-The auditors' ability to build trust and have a positive working relationship is critical to a productive professional relationship with management.
-Respect and rapport are essential to an effective working relationship, and are necessary to resolve technical and business issues, as well as to provide recommendations to improve the organization's internal control environment and business practices.
+The auditors' ability to build trust and have a positive working relationship is critical to a productive, professional relationship with management.
+Respect and rapport are essential to an effective working relationship and needed when resolving technical and business issues and providing recommendations to improve the institution's internal control environment and business practices.

-Providing value
+• Providing value

 An audit is not a commodity service.
-Your organization's relationship objective should be far more than merely getting a signed, clean opinion from an auditor.
-The audit should be viewed as an opportunity to add value to the organization and reduce its risks.
-An audit firm should possess the breadth of industry and business knowledge to offer ongoing, meaningful insights on the external landscape, internal operations and practices, and how the organization is positioned to respond to threats and challenges.
+Your institution's relationship objective should be far more than merely getting a signed, clean opinion from an auditor.
+The audit should be viewed as an opportunity to add value to the institution and reduce its risks.
+An audit firm should possess the breadth of industry and business knowledge to offer ongoing, meaningful insights on the external landscape, internal operations and practices, and how the institution is positioned to respond to threats and challenges.
 The firm should also have the capability to assist management in keeping the board and audit committee informed of significant industry trends, challenges, threats and opportunities.